rafael-pinho/jubarte-oracledb/README.md

     * you can configure your connection pool
     * always call statement's 'done' method so jubart will know that is time to close connection

-3. Transactions
-    * just give the command: jubarte makes commits, roolbacks and closes connections for you

 3. Fetch Cursors
     * automatic fetchs cursors for you with you want

+4. Transactions
+    * jubarte supports transactions.
+    * see [this example](./examples/3-execute-many-procedures) to know how it works

-4. Promises instead of callbacks
+5. Promises instead of callbacks
     * no more callback hell
     * jubarte uses bluebird lib to work with promises

-5. Next Releases
+6. Next Releases
     * see the features list above to know what is comming

 ## Features